 We can choose separate levels of subdivision for the viewport and the final render.
 Generally, we will want to work with a lower level in the viewport but raise it for the final render.

 The Triangulate Modifier converts all surfaces in a mesh to triangles.
 It will affect both quads and N-gons.
+This is used to change the entire topology to triangles.

 Volume to Mesh Modifier